agateau/cmakedoc/README.md

-# What is it?
+# CMakeHelp

-CMakeHelp is a simple command-line tool to read CMake documentation.
-It lets you search through CMake commands, modules and variables before displaying the selected topic with `less`.
+## What is it?

-# Installation
+CMakeHelp is a command-line tool to read CMake documentation.
+It lets you search through CMake commands, modules, variables and properties before displaying the selected topic with `less`.

-1. Make sure `cmake` binary is in your path
+## Installation

-2. Optionally symlink `cmakehelp.py` somewhere your path, for example: cd /usr/local/bin ln -s /path/to/cmakehelp/cmakehelp.py cmakehelp
+    ./setup.py install

-# "Screenshot"
+## "Screenshot"

     user@host: cmakehelp pkg